 Heading east from Oaxaca city, we’ll visit a few villages in the Tlacolula valley.
 Santa Maria el Tule is home to a huge tree which is over 2000 years old – it’s one of the oldest trees in the world, and is the tree with the greatest girth.
 Teotitlan del Valle, a weaving village, is world-renowned for the use of natural dyes, especially the cochineal (a parasite of the prickly pear plant).
 You’ll meet a family of weavers and learn about the traditional dyeing and weaving processes.
 We will also visit Oaxaca’s second most important archaeological site, Mitla, which is well-known for its mosaic fretworks composed of thousands of individual pieces of stone to create geometrical patterns without the use of mortar.
 We’ll stop at a mezcal distillery where you can learn about the process for making this local beverage, and sample some.

 We can recommend a restaurant along the way for lunch.

 Tour includes: Stops at Santa Maria el Tule, Teotitlan del Valle, Mitla, and a mezcal distillery.
 This tour includes transportation in a comfortable, air-conditioned vehicle and guide service with a knowledgeable, bilingual guide.

 Recommendations and tips: Wear comfortable shoes.
 It’s a good idea to bring sunglasses and a hat, sun block, and extra cash in case you want to purchase souvenirs and food.
 Take this tour on a Sunday to visit the market in Tlacolula.

-Cost: for one to four people: $250 USD.
-For more than four people, contact us for pricing.
+Cost: for one to three people: $275 USD.
+For more than three people, contact us for pricing.